RohanSengupta326/Folder-Sorter/README.md

 # Folder-Sorter
-This is an automated folder sorter which sorts music , videos , documents and other files in different different folders.
+This is an automated folder sorter made by using Python which sorts music , videos , documents and other files in different different folders.